 Until recently, fossil fuels were basically the only solution to rely on, when thinking about heating for your home.
 This has changed, with the introduction of renewable energy sources.
-The use of geothermal energy is a great alternative, whether you are planning to build an energy efficient home or change your current source of heat.
-Using geothermal energy you can get heating in winter, cooling in summer and a hot water throughout.
+The use of geothermal energy for homes is a great alternative, whether you are planning to build an energy efficient house or change your current source of heat.
+By using geothermal energy you can get heating in winter, cooling in summer and a hot water throughout.
 All thanks to the geothermal potential hidden in the ground.
 Moreover, the use of geothermal energy can contribute to great savings on monthly heating bills.
 Solutions using geothermal power are proved to be cost-effective for individual households as well as for commercial buildings.

 Looking into the topic and the process of harnessing geothermal energy, there are a few basic things you need to be aware of.